AGM

 - Votes can only be cast in person

-If you’re a partner and want your vote counted, we encourage you to attend in person.
+If you’re a Lakeside Partner and want your vote counted,

 Documents